Jehangir-Wahid/My-Resume/README.md

 - Designing solutions for and developing new requirements.
 - Debugging and resolution of existing issues.
 - API’s maintenance and development, which were consumed on the App-Server, for the IOS and Android applications.
-- Review and optimization of existing web features and API’s according to the current and forecasted traffic.
+- Review and optimization of existing web features and API’s according to the current and forecasted traffic.<br /><br />

-### Projects
+## Projects

 #### [Ishout](http://www.ishout.ae/)